-Former Chief of Staff to the U.S. Air Force
+Former Chief of Staff, U.S. Air Force

 General David Goldfein served a 37-year career as a pilot in the United States Air Force (USAF), where he commanded at every level and finished his career as the 21st Chief of Staff of the Air Force.
 During his time as Chief, General Goldfein developed and championed the Department of Defense’s signature joint warfighting initiative, Joint All Domain Command and Control (JADC2).
 Central to his vision was the creation of the Department’s first Information Warfare Command, which brought together the capabilities of Cyber, Intelligence, Electronic Warfare, and Information Operations.
 He also developed and executed the largest overhaul of the officer development and promotion system in the Air Force in over thirty years.